 - Controls: Age-, sex-, and region-matched randomly selected subjects who were mainly patients who visited the outpatients department of the same hospital and at the same period as the cases, for routine examinations or minor surgical operations.
 In a few cases, friends or colleagues of the cases were enrolled.

-case-control: CARDIO2000 is a multi-center case-control study with sampling from 10 Greek regions.
+Case-control study: CARDIO2000 is a multi-center case-control study with sampling from 10 Greek regions.

 Dietary Intake/Dietary Assessment Methodology